-Recent Accounting Pronouncements - Not Yet Adopted In August 2018, the FASB issued ASU 2018-12, Targeted Improvements to the Accounting for Long-Duration Contracts (Topic 944).
+In August 2018, the Financial Accounting Standards Board (FASB) issued ASU 2018-12, Targeted Improvements to the Accounting for Long-Duration Contracts (Topic 944).
 The update provides guidance to the existing recognition, measurement, presentation and disclosure requirements for long-duration contracts issued by an insurance entity.
 The FASB subsequently issued ASU 2019-09 in November 2019 and ASU 2020-11 in November 2020, which amended the effective date for this standard and provided transition relief to facilitate early application for long duration contracts.
 The standard will now take effect for public business entities for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2022.
-We adopted this ASU on January 1, 2023 and determined it did not have a material impact on our consolidated financial statements.
+We adopted this ASU on January 1, 2023 and determined it did not have a material impact on our consolidated financial statements as none of our contracts were within scope of the update.

 In March 2020, the FASB issued ASU 2020-04, Reference Rate Reform (Topic 848).
 The update provides optional guidance to ease the potential burden in accounting for reference rate reform on financial reporting.
-Reference rate reform refers to the global transition away from referencing the London Interbank Offered Rate (LIBOR) in financial contracts, which is expected to be discontinued during a transition period from 2021 through 2023.
-The ASU includes optional expedients and exceptions for applying GAAP to contracts, hedging relationships and other transactions affected by reference rate reform if certain criteria are met.
+Reference rate reform refers to the global transition away from referencing the London Interbank Offered Rate (LIBOR) in financial contracts.
+Topic 848 includes optional expedients and exceptions for applying GAAP to contracts, hedging relationships and other transactions affected by reference rate reform if certain criteria are met.
 This standard may be elected and applied prospectively over time from March 12, 2020 through December 31, 2022 as reference rate reform activities occur.
 In December 2022, the FASB issued ASU 2022-06, which extended the sunset date of Topic 848 from December 31, 2022 to December 31, 2024.
-We continue to monitor the impact the discontinuance of LIBOR will have on our contracts and other transactions; however, the adoption of, and future elections under ASU 2020-04 and ASU 2022-06 are not expected to have a material impact on our consolidated financial statements as the ASUs will ease, if warranted, the requirements for accounting for the future effects of the rate reform.
+We adopted Topic 848 on September 30, 2023 and determined it did not have a material impact on our consolidated financial statements.